|

-specimens in entomology, herpetology, ornithology, mammal,
+specimens in entomology, herpetology, ornithology, mammalogy,

 and botany.
 The collections are strong in species native to